September 16th, 2022

 Moving to Manhattan, NY - Final Thoughts

 Manhattan is a vibrant and exciting place to live.
-If you are willing to spend the money to experience this truly unique place, look at what Manhattan neighborhood fits you best and budget for how you want to live.
+If you can afford the real cost of living in Manhattan and are willing to spend the money to experience this truly unique place, look at what Manhattan neighborhood fits you best and budget for how you want to live.
 With opportunities at your fingertips, it's no wonder why so many people move here each year.